Harwood Grant Deadline Soon

 BY CHRISTINE TORRES

-Nonprofits through the Grants.gov system can score a portion of these funds as well as community and faith-based organizations, employer associations, labor unions, joint labor/management associations, Indian tribes, and colleges and universities.
+Nonprofits through the Grants.gov system can score a portion of these funds as well as community and faith-based organizations, employer associations, labor unions, joint labor/management associations, Native American tribes, and colleges and universities.

-The goal is for recipients of the grant to utilize the funds for the creation of in-person, hands-on training and educational programs for workers and employers in small businesses; industries with high injury, illness, and fatality rates; and vulnerable workers who are underserved, have limited English proficiency, or are temporary workers.
+The goal is for grant recipients to use the funds to create in-person, hands-on training and educational programs for workers and employers in small businesses; industries with high injury, illness, and fatality rates; and underserved vulnerable workers, have limited English proficiency, young workers, or temporary workers.
 Other grants are available for workplace hazard prevention training and more.

 James Frederick, assistant director of USW Health, Safety and Environment Department, said he’s been working with the Harwood grant off and on since 1990.
-“It’s a very good program,” he told Graphic Products on Thursday.
+“It’s a very good program,” he told Graphic Products.
 “We have done some beneficial work (through these grants).”
-In the past, USW had used the funds from the grant for a variety of OSHA-related projects.
+USW has put much of the funds from the grant toward a variety of OSHA-related projects.

 National Association of Tower Erectors executive director Todd Schlekeway said after receiving a grant in 2015: “We believe this grant is going to provide access to very high-quality training to these small contractor companies and their employees.”